satish-solera/sol-auth/README.md

 ---

-A package for the signIn and logIn with less code.
+A package for the signUp and logIn with less code.
 Just import and use it in your project.